2008–2016 United States ammunition shortage: Price increase

 Between 2007 and 2012 the dollar value of ammunition doubled in price in most cases.
 In certain areas, the price of .22LR caliber ammo increased from 5¢ per round to upwards of 12¢ per round.
 Following the Sandy Hook shooting in 2012, public concerns on how government officials would legislate bans on specific calibers led to an increase in demand for ammo, motivating the price to increase, the continuation of which held some responsibility for the ammo price bubble that was created.

 Gray market

 The increased demand for ammunition not only contributed to inflated prices but also created an opportunity for gray market vendors to arise.
 Many of these vendors were able to obtain ammunition in bulk and sell at an exorbitant price.
 The increase in gray market sales fed public suspicion that government was intervening with ammo supply, since ammo that was once easy to come by was now barren.

 The shortage resulted in adverse consequences for law enforcement agencies.
 Several police departments delayed or reduced firearm training programs for officers.
-The U.S. military was unaffected by the shortage, as its ammunition is produced by dedicated plants.
+However, the U.S. military was unaffected by the shortage, as its ammunition is produced by dedicated plants.